 Contrast is seen in the story of Abraham from Ur (in the plains of Shinar), a man of faith willing to listen to God and believe in God’s plan.
 God called him to go to a foreign country that God would show him (Gen. 12:1) with the promise that his descendants would be multiplied and become a blessing to all the peoples on the earth.
 (Gen. 12:2-3)

-In the Tower of Babel is a story, the end game of which is men seeking to live without God, constructing for themselves a monument to their own plans, establishing a unity apart from God.
+The Tower of Babel story is a tale of people seeking to live without God, constructing for themselves a monument to their own plans, establishing a unity apart from God.
 God scattered them, confusing their languages so they could not carry out their plans.

 In Abraham was a man willing to listen to God and fulfill Gods plan.
 Rather than a City unified according to man’s plan in opposition to God, Abraham sought “a city with foundations, whose architect and builder is God”, unified under God’s plan.
 (Heb.
 11:10) Abraham lived and died in the foreign country God showed him, still believing in that plan – even though he would not see its fruition.

-The problem was not that they were unified.
-The problem was that they were unified against God to exalt themselves to the stature of God.
-God-created the diversity of the nations as part of His plan to unify people from that diversity He created.
+The problem was not that people were unified.
+The problem was that they were unified against God to exalt themselves in place of God.
+God-created the diversity of the nations with the goal to reunify people out of that diversity for the ultimate fulfillment under His plan.

-When God called Abraham, the far-reaching purpose of His plan was to bless all the nations He created in scattering the people and confusing their languages.
+When God called Abraham, the far-reaching purpose of His plan was to bless all the nations, the ones He created in scattering the people and confusing their languages.
 From the beginning, God’s plan was to bless all the nations.
 The plan was to bless all the nations through one man and his descendants whom God would cultivate for that purpose.

 We know, by reading to the end, that the ultimate plan included the gathering of a great multitude from every nation, from all tribes and peoples and languages.
-God’s plan was to unify the diverse people of the earth as part of His great plan.
+God’s plan was to unify the diverse people of the earth who would be aligned with His great plan.

 Thus, when the descendants of Abraham entered the promised land, and God told them to drive out the inhabitants, it was part of the larger plan which was eventually to bless all the nations.
-He had to build the foundation, first, from which He could launch that plan.
+That plan would include people from all the nations coming together in conformity to God’s plan, but first He had to build the foundation from which He could launch that plan.